deepakjois/dhun/README.md

 These features are planned in the next few releases

-* Option to run Dhun server as a daemon
-* Logging
 * Playing previous song, using something like `dhun prev`
 * Skipping ahead by more than one file, like `dhun next 2` or `dhun prev 2`
 * Advanced querying support with filters, like `dhun play "artist:Rahman"`
-* Ability to pause and play in the middle of music files.

 And someday..